ManticoreGamesInc/platform-documentation/src/tutorials/ai_reference.md

 #### Using Core Content

 The AI Activity Handler object can be found in **Core Content** in the **Gameplay Objects** section of **GAME OBJECTS**, or by searching `activity` in the search bar.
-Drag the **AI Activity Handler** into the **Hierarchy** to create a new [AIActivityHandler](../api/aiactivityhandler.md)
+Drag the **AI Activity Handler** into the **Hierarchy** to create a new [AIActivityHandler](../api/aiactivityhandler.md).

 ![AI Activity Handler in Core Content](../img/AI/AI_ActivityHandlerInCoreContent.png){: .center loading="lazy" }

 #### Using the AI Debugger

-The **AI Debugger** window can be found from the **Windows** menu in the top menu bar, and will create a new **AI Activity Handler** and add it to the Hierarchy.
+The **AI Debugger** window can be opened from the **Window** menu in the top menu bar, and will create a new **AI Activity Handler** and add it to the Hierarchy.
 Press the **Create New Handler** button to do this in one step.

 ![Create New Handler button in AI Debugger](../img/AI/AI_AIDebuggerCreateNewHandler.png){: .center loading="lazy" }

 ### AIActivity

 Each AI Activity Handler manages different AIActivities, which are Core API types with multiple properties including **priority**, that allow the handler to decide which activity it should choose.
 Each AIActivity also has distinct phases that allow you to execute code when an activity starts, is running, and when it stops.
-See [AIActivity in the Core Lua API](../api/aiactivity.md)
+See [AIActivity in the Core Lua API](../api/aiactivity.md).

 #### Create a new AIActivity